Alfred0404/rlcs_scrapper/README.md

 ## Usage

-Currently, you chan choose to run only the `main.py` file, or the entire flask app, by running `python -m flask run` in your terminal.
+Currently, you chan choose to run only the `main.py` file, or the entire flask app, by running `python -m flask run` in your terminal, then click the localhost link.
 Once on the web app, you can navigate to the matches page or the events page, to start gather informations about everything you want.

 On the matches page, you can filter matches by :

 - Region
 - Team
 - Event